MaykonFranchini/casalaremaus/README.md

 gem install bundler
 npm install --global yarn
 ```
-8) After that, run the following commands to made all the dependencies available to your application
+8) After that, run the following commands to make all the dependencies available to your application
 ```
 bundle install
 yarn install